KshitijHorizon/Student-Kiosk-Information/README.md

 # Student-Kiosk-Information
-This is the official Ujaalo Student KIosk by Kshitij, Prabin, Lokendra ,Prajwol and Buddha
+This is the official Ujaalo Student KIosk System by Kshitij Bajagain, Prabin Chapagain, Lokendra Dangi ,Prajwol Thapa and Buddha Lama